benhillis/CommandLine-Docs/commandline/WSL/about.md

 1. Invoke Windows applications from within Bash
 1. Invoke Linux applications from within Windows!

-Bash on Windows runs Ubuntu user-mode binaries provided by Canonical.
-This means the command-line utilities are the same as those that run within a native Ubuntu environment.

 ## Getting started
 * [Installation guide](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide)